The best desktop aquarium should be affordable, quality-made and easy to work with. If you want a desktop aquarium, there are many to choose from.

 Why Get a Desktop Aquarium?

 Why would anyone want such a small aquarium anyway?
-A 1-gallon aquarium simply can’t be any fun!—I’ve heard that before.
+A one-gallon aquarium simply can’t be any fun.
+I’ve heard that before.
 Well, that’s simply not true.
-An aquarium of any size can add a lot to your living space or office.—And fish are very calming to watch.
+An aquarium of any size can add a lot to your living space or office.
+Fish are very calming to watch.
 Actually, I never thought I’d enjoy my fish as much as I do.

 - They are easy to maintain.

 - They are easier to clean than bigger tanks.

 - They are great starter tanks to learn the basics of fish care.

 - They are a good idea if you are trying to decide if you want a bigger tank.

 - They make your desk look awesome!